konelav/writeups/GoogleCTF2019-BQ/Day0.Enter.Space-Time.Coordinates.md

     logs, but is there a manual?
 Or should you just keep beating the console?

-Loading attachment, unzipping it, and see two files: `log.txt` and `rand2`.
+Load attachment, unzip it, see two files: `log.txt` and `rand2`.

 `log.txt` is a text file with some places and coordinates.
 `rand2` is a binary that can be run and that requests two numbers.

-Well, the first thing with binaries is just too look on their strings.
+Well, the first thing that should be done with binaries is just to look on their strings.

     $ strings rand2 | grep CTF
     Arrived at the flag.
 Congrats, your flag is: CTF{welcome_to_googlectf}